| Home Earth

 Early Manuscripts at Oxford University

-Digital facsimiles of complete manuscripts.
+Digital facsimiles of over 80 early manuscripts.

 Historical Manuscripts Commission